tgen/bisbee/README.md

 example:

-`python utils/prep.py merge_graphs_alt_3prime.counts.hdf5 IR testSamples.IR.bisbeeCounts.txt 2`
+`python utils/prep.py merge_graphs_alt_3prime.counts.hdf5 IR testSamples.IR 2`

 ## Statistical analysis
 ### differential splicing

-`Rscript stats/diff.R  bisbee_counts_file sample_table outname maxW`
+`Rscript stats/diff.R  bisbee_counts_file sample_table outname maxW [group1] [group2]`

  - bisbee_counts_file: output from utils/prep.py
  - sample_table: tab delimited text file with sample ids in first column and sample group in second column, no header
- - outname: output file name
+ - outname: prefix of name for the output file name (bisbeeDiff.csv will be added)
  - maxW: constraint on W parameter, recommended value 200
+ - group1: 1st group to use in comparison from sample_table (optional - use if more than two groups in sample_table)
+ - group2: 2nd group to use in comparison from sample_table (optional - use if more than two groups in sample_table)

 example:

-`Rscript stats/diff.R testSamples.IR.bisbeeCounts.csv sample_table.txt testSamples.IR.bisbeeDiff.txt 200`
+`Rscript stats/diff.R testSamples.IR.bisbeeCounts.csv sample_table.txt testSamples.IR 200`

 Also see jetstream workflow: [workflows/diff.jst](workflows/diff.jst)

 ### outlier analysis
 1. Fit model to reference samples

-`Rscript stats/outlierFit.R reference_bisbee_counts_file maxBeta outname`
+`Rscript stats/outlierFit.R reference_bisbee_counts_file maxBeta outname [sample_file]`

 - reference_bisbee_counts_file: output of utils/prep.py for samples in reference set
 - maxBeta: constraint on Beta parameter, recommended value 80
-- outname: name of output file
+- outname: prefix of name for output file (bisbeeFit.csv will be added)
+- sample_file: text file with list of samples to use (optional - use if only a subset of samples in the counts file should be used as the reference samples)

 example:

-`Rscript stats/outlierFit.R refSamples.IR.bisbeeCounts.txt 80 refSamples.IR.bisbeeFit.txt`
+`Rscript stats/outlierFit.R refSamples.IR.bisbeeCounts.csv 80 refSamples.IR.bisbeeFit`

 2. Score test samples